 I saved this tip for last because it’s really one of the most important.
 If we make students fill out a worksheet every time we ask them to read, we may kill their love of reading.
 If reading becomes all about reading logs and reflections and summaries, we may turn totally them off from books.
 When reading becomes a chore, we lose readers.

-I’m not saying we can’t use worksheets or that we shouldn’t hold students accountable or that we shouldn’t ask them to work on the reading strategies we’re teaching.
-But I do think that looking at how we set up our reading workshop, and what assignments we give, is really important.
+I think that looking at how we set up our reading workshop, and what assignments we give, is really important.
 Thinking about how we present reading is important.
 Assessing whether we provide opportunities for student choice is important.
 It means thinking about how we can make reading an enjoyable activity while still teaching all the literacy skills we need to teach.

 Alright, I’ve come to the end!
-I hope you’ve found some new ideas and ways to promote reading in your classroom and elementary school!
+I hope you’ve found some new ideas and ways to promote reading in your elementary classroom or library!